Accretion onto a Supermassive Black Hole Binary Before Merger: Abstract

 \section{Abstract}

-While supermassive binary black holes (SMBBHs) inspiral toward merger they may also accrete significant amounts of matter.
-To study the dynamics of such a system requires simultaneously describing the evolving spacetime and the dynamics of magnetized plasma.
-Here we present the first relativistic calculation simulating two equal-mass, non-spinning black holes as they inspiral from an initial separation of $20M$ ($G=c=1$) almost to merger, $\simeq 9M$, while accreting gas from a surrounding disk, where $M$ is the total binary mass.
-We find that the accretion rate $\dot M$ onto the black holes first decreases during this period and then reaches a plateau, dropping by only a factor of $\sim3$ despite its rapid inspiral.
-An estimated bolometric light curve follows the same profile.
-The minidisks through which the accretion reaches the black holes are very non-standard.
-Reynolds, not Maxwell, stresses dominate, and they oscillate between two distinct structural states.
+While supermassive binary black holes (SMBBHs) inspiral toward merger they may also experience significant accretion of matter from a surrounding disk.
+To study the dynamics of this system requires simultaneously describing the evolving spacetime and the magnetized plasma.
+We present the first relativistic calculation simulating two equal-mass, non-spinning black holes as they inspiral from a $20M$ ($G=c=1$) initial separation almost to merger, $\simeq 9M$ ($M$=total binary mass).
+Our dynamical results imply important observational consequences: for instance, the accretion rate $\dot M$ onto the black holes first decreases and then reaches a plateau, dropping by only a factor of $\sim 3$ despite the rapid inspiral.
+An estimated bolometric light curve follows the same profile, suggesting some merging SMBBHs may be significantly luminous past the predicted decoupling from the circumbinary disk.
+The minidisks through which the accretion reaches the black holes are very non-standard: Reynolds, not Maxwell, stresses dominate, and they oscillate between two distinct states.
 In one part of the cycle, ``sloshing" streams transfer mass from one minidisk to the other through the L1 point at a rate $\sim 0.1\times$ the accretion rate, carrying kinetic energy at a rate that can be as large as the peak minidisk bolometric luminosity.
-We also discover that the minidisks have time-varying tilts with respect to the orbital plane similar in magnitude to the circumbinary disk's aspect ratio.
-The unsigned poloidal flux on the black hole event horizon is roughly constant at a dimensionless level $\phi\sim 2-3$, but doubles just before merger; if the black holes had significant spin, this flux could support jets whose power could approach the radiated luminosity.
-This simulation is the first to employ our multipatch infrastructure \pwmhd, decreasing computational expense per physical time to $\sim 3\%$ of similar runs using conventional single-grid methods.
+We also discover that episodic accretion drives minidisks with time-varying tilts with respect to the orbital plane.
+The accretion cycles, energy dissipated by sloshing material, and variable inclination to the observer all contribute to unique cyclical behavior in the light curves of late-time inspiraling SMBBHs.
+The unsigned poloidal magnetic flux on the black hole event horizon is roughly constant at a dimensionless level $\phi\sim 2-3$, but doubles just before merger; if the black holes had significant spin, this flux indicates the potential for powerful jets with variability driven by binary dynamics, another prediction of potentially unique EM signatures.
+This simulation is the first to employ our multipatch infrastructure \pwmhd, decreasing computational expense to $\sim 3\%$ of conventional single-grid methods' cost.

 \keywords{Black hole physics - magnetohydrodynamics - accretion, accretion disks}